-Related instruction is structured learning provided by a qualified related instruction training provider to a student/employee.
+Related instruction is structured learning provided by a qualified related instruction training provider to a dual trainee.
 Examples of related instruction training providers could include but are not limited to higher education institutions and private learning companies.
 Instruction may be delivered via classroom, online/distance, onsite, or in various combinations.

 On-the-job training is structured supervision, assessment, feedback, and means of improvement administered by an employer to a student/employee.
 Student/employee must make progress towards the occupation-specific competencies, as outlined in the Occupational Competency Summaries by DLI.
 Information about competencies must be included in applicable documents.
 Grantee and student/employee(s) will agree on terms related to how many hours per week worked.
 You must pay your student/employee for time spent in on-the-job training.
 If selected for a grant, more detailed information about on-the-job training will be collected on the Work Plan and Budget.

 YES.
 An employer may be a related instruction training provider if qualified by grant standards and has authority to grant industry recognized degrees, certificates, or credentials.
 The related instruction trainer cannot be the same as the on-the-job training supervisor.

 YES.
 DLI maintains a Related Instruction Inventory online for each industry.
 The inventory includes known education or training programs related to eligible dual-training occupations; however, employers may utilize a related instruction training provider not currently on the list.
 Grant applicants are responsible for following training provider selection procedures as detailed in the RFA.
 Applicants must enter into agreement with related instruction training provider(s) prior to applying for the DTG.

 NO. The grant can only be used to reimburse for the cost of related instruction.
 Neither grantee nor the related instruction training provider may charge administrative expenses to the grant.
 OHE will make grant payments, on a reimbursement basis, directly to the grantee.